 I've been consistently teaching this for Y E A R S, you guys!
 If you are meal planning and shelf cooking, you can make sure that you use a lot of your weekly grocery budget to buy items for the pantry.
 Shop sales and buy extra when things go on sale.
 It's so much easier on us financially to build our storage little by little than to go out and buy everything all at once.

 Learn how to shelf cook!!
 This is such an easy way to save money all year-long and feel confident when emergencies strike!
-Shelf cooking is a term that I coined that basically means—cook by starting with what you have on-hand and supplement from the grocery store.
+Shelf cooking is a term that I coined that means cook by starting with what you have on-hand and then supplement with items from the grocery store.
 In an emergency, you might not even be able to make it to the store…or the shelves may be bare… EEEK!
 So this is a great skill to have.

 You may think that you just don't have room in your budget to stock up and prepare for an emergency.
 One of my favorite financial principles can help you find room in your budget!
 It's called the 70% rule and it basically tells you exactly where every penny should go.

-Take your monthly take-home income and divide it by 70%, 20%, and 10% and here is where you put that money:
+Take your monthly take-home income and divide it by 70%, 20%, and 10%.
+Here is where you put that money:

-- 20% goes into savings, unless you have pressing debt (see below for definition) in which case it goes toward debt first.
+- 20% goes into savings unless you have pressing debt, in which case it goes toward debt first.

-- 10% goes to donation/tithing, or investments, retirement, saving for college.
+- 10% goes to donation/tithing, or investments, retirement, or saving for college.

 Want more financial tips to help you make better choices with your money?
-My program, Budget Boot Camp can help you find the money for in your budget to save for your emergency prepping!
+My program, Budget Boot Camp, can help you find the money in your budget to save for your emergency prepping!
 Use the code FCFBLOG to get 10% off!